We're not considering closing any libraries

 Community Managed Libraries (CMLs)

 Community Managed Libraries (CMLs) are community-led and volunteer-managed libraries, normally with some form of professional and ongoing council support.
-See our information about CMLs and register your interest.
+Read more about Community Managed Libraries.

 Smart Libraries use the latest technology which allows users to enter locked library buildings using their library card and a PIN to borrow books and log on to the internet without staff being present.
 Supervision of library buildings using CCTV helps to deter and detect any unacceptable behaviour.